apptainer/singularity-admindocs/security.rst

 data-only.
 Metadata operations happen locally, speeding up workloads with many small files.

-Holding the container image in a single file also enable unique security features.
+Holding the container image in a single file also enables unique security features.
 The container filesystem is immutable, and can be signed.
 The signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.

 We use private PGP keys to create a container signature, and the public key in order to verify the container.
-Verification of signed containers happens automatically in ``singularity pull`` commands against the Sylabs Cloud Container Library.
-A Keystore in the Sylabs Cloud makes it easier to share and obtain public keys for container verification.
+Verification of signed containers happens automatically in ``singularity pull`` commands when using a `library://` URI.

 A container may be signed once, by a trusted individual who approves its use.
 It could also be signed with multiple keys to signify it has passed